franciscop/picnic/README.md

 - **Responsive**: The nav and the grids are responsive.

-\* Except for the grids and a bit of the nav :(
+\* Except for the grids :(

 ## Disadvantages

 - `select`, `radiobutton` and `checkbox` support is not great, however it's better than most of the similar solutions listed below.
-This is solved by making it optional.
+This is solved by making them optional.
 To make them work they require the use of a wrapper with a class.
-These are: `select` for `<select>`, `radio` for `<input type="radio">` and `checkbox` for `<input type="checkbox">`.
+These are: `.select` for `<select>`, `.radio` for `<input type="radio">` and `.checkbox` for `<input type="checkbox">`.
+Pretty simple (:

 - Difficult to drop in an already created project.
 This is what I meant by *invasive*.
-This is solved with the optional `$invasive` SASS variable.
+This is not within the new scope of the project.

 - The grids introduce an unsemantic component to your HTML5 if you decide to use them.
-Need further investigation to solve it.
+Not really a way to solve it, however the unsemantic bit is only a class called `.row`